mnouk/DBLP--Recommender_System/README.md

 # Mentor-Mentee Recommender System on DBLP
 ## Project_Presentation :

-##### < Note: Work in progress, given that it is exam season I could only execute a part of the project.
-However the entire pipeline is described as follows: >

 ## GOAL :

 The goal of this project is to come up with a recommender system that matches a Mentor to a Mentee.